Assassination of Shinzo Abe: State funeral

-There was one precedent of a state funeral for a post-war Japanese leader, Shigeru Yoshida, held in 1967 which costed 18 million yen of tax money.
+There was one precedent of a state funeral for a post-war Japanese leader, Shigeru Yoshida, held in 1967 which cost 18 million yen in taxpayer funds.
 Originally the "State Funeral Decree" (国葬令) was enacted in 1926 by the end of Taisho period.
 Articles three and five stipulated that the "prime minister shall conduct a state funeral for any one who made exceptional contribution to the country not of the imperial family under the Emperor's decree".
 After the Second World War, the new Constitution of Japan went into effect in 1947, and the State Funeral Decree was declared null and void.
 Although the state funeral for Yoshida decided by the then Prime Minister Eisaku Satō lacked any constitutional basis, by that time, only the Japanese Communist Party opposed the decision.
 Post-war funerals for the Emperor of Japan, while technically following the custom of a state funeral, have been known as the "Ceremony of the Imperial Funeral" since 1947.